gnarea/pyrecord/docs/source/index.rst

 Most of the time, the solution could be as simple as moving some of those fields to a new record type.
-For instance, if you have a record type for a person and a bunch of fields, of which some relate to the person's address, it could be tempting to define all those fields in the same record type -- But how about creating a separate record type for an address?
+For instance, if you have a record type for a person with a bunch of fields, of which some relate to the person's address, it could be tempting to define all those fields in the same record type -- But how about creating a separate record type for an address?